-If your chassis provides an AC'97 front panel audio module, to activate the AC'97 functionality, click the tool icon on the Audio I/O tab.
-On the Connector Settings box, select the Disable front panel jack detection check box.
+If your chassis provides an AC'97 front panel audio module, to activate the AC'97 functionality, click the tool icon on the Speaker Configuration tab.
+On the Connector Settings dialog box, select the Disable front panel jack detection check box.
 Click OK to complete.